 Benefits of Echinacea for Health and Wellness

 The Echinacea plant is still in benefit today as a dietary supplement.
-It has nine species, but only two of them, Echinacea purpurea and Echinacea angustifolia are generally used in supplements.
+It has nine species, but only two of them, Echinacea purpurea and Echinacea angustifolia, are generally used in supplements.
 Other supplements are in pill form, teas, juices, and creams.
 It possesses many compounds that may benefit your health.

-1/10_ It treat infections and wounds
+1/10_ It treats infections and wounds

 Echinacea has been used for centuries to treat infections and wounds.
 In fact, the Native Americans used echinacea to treat their cuts, burns, bruises, and insect bites.
 They’d apply the fresh plant directly onto their skin to heal those wounds faster than they would have otherwise.
 It has also been shown in multiple studies to be effective in treating colds and other infections.
 This benefit is believed to be due to its immune-boosting properties that help strengthen your body’s defenses against bacteria.

 People with eczema suffer from an inflammation of the skin; a cream including echinacea extract may benefit.
 Early research suggests that daily topical application of echinacea cream helped alleviate eczema-related irritation.
 It also helped create the protective outer layer of skin.